 In most cases, a doctor, pharmacist, or specialist will have to prescribe a certain treatment or service and provide proof that it is medically necessary before Medicare will cover it.
 Part A covers:

 Part A hospital benefits are broken into 60-day periods.
-Your first 60 days in the hospital are completely covered.
+Everyone will start by paying the deductible, which is $1,364 in 2019.
+Once you've spent $1,364 on hospital services, your first 60 days in the hospital are completely covered.
 If you have to stay in the hospital for more than 60 days in a row, you will be responsible for coinsurance ($341 per day in 2019) for days 61-90.
 If you have to stay even longer, you will be responsible for coinsurance of $682 per day (2019) for days 91 through 150.
 Your Part A coverage will end after day 150.

 Once you have been out of the hospital for 60 days, your “day count” will reset to 0.
 The next time you are admitted to a hospital, you will have 60 days of coverage once again.

 Medicare also covers up to 190 days per lifetime for inpatient psychiatric hospital care.
 If you are already hospitalized when you enroll in Medicare, you can be reimbursed for up to 150 hospital days.